Leader Assumptions:

 Leaders need greater capacity to change behavior.

-Doing the best they can with current skills and needing to develop better ones aren't contradictory — they're dialectical.
+Doing the best they can with their current skills and needing to develop better ones are not contradictory — they're dialectical.

 04

-Leaders may not have caused every problem, and they are responsible for solving them anyway.
+Leaders may not have caused every problem, and they're responsible for solving them anyway.

 05

-New behavior has to be learned in all contexts.
+New behavior must be learned in all relevant contexts.

-Skills practiced in low-pressure environments don't transfer to high-pressure ones.
-Regulatory capacity must be built and tested across conditions.
+Skills practiced in low-pressure conditions don't transfer to high-pressure ones.

 06